apache/gravitino/docs/cli.md

 ### Setting the Metalake name

-As dealing with one Metalake is a typical scenario, you can set the Metalake name in several ways so that it doesn't need to passed on the command line.
+As dealing with one Metalake is a typical scenario, you can set the Metalake name in several ways so it doesn't need to be passed on the command line.

 1. Passed in on the command line via the `--metalake` parameter.
 2. Set via the `GRAVITINO_METALAKE` environment variable.